Sunday, October 6, 2019

 In those days, a widow with only one son had little, a widow with no son was in deep trouble.
 Jesus took compassion on her and also took the opportunity to make His power evident.
 He came to the bier, and touched it saying, “Young man, I say unto thee, Arise.”
 The young man arose and began to speak; whereupon Jesus brought him to his mother.
 Not surprisingly, news of this event was spread “forth throughout all Judæa, and throughout all the region round about.”
 Like the young man, we are dead to eternity until we hear the command “… Arise.”
 If we hear and act on that command, we have eternal life, just like the young man, it starts right then!
 Eternal life doesn't start when you take your last breath, it starts when you take your first breath!
 Think through your life like it will be eternity and plan your actions accordingly.

-If we truly have faith, then we will have good actions that will follow with that faith.
+If we truly have faith, then we must follow Jesus’s example and live our life like He lived His, with action!
+We must have good actions that will follow with that faith.
 If we only speak with our lips and do not have good actions, then we do not have any faith.
 However, if we do truly have faith, then we will speak the right things and do the right things.

 Action, not diction, is what counts in the end.